chen2156/chen2156.github.io/_projects/WinterProject.md

 More technical details of the project can be found in this <a href="https://github.com/chen2156/MSRWinterProject2021">Github repository</a>.

+The idea behind the frontier explorer was inspired by this <a href="https://ieeexplore.ieee.org/document/613851">paper</a>.
+In order to determine where to drive the turtlebot3 to, I had to find the frontier where the unknown and the unoccupied cells on the map meet and drive the turtlebot to those locations until I was fully satisfied with the developed map.

 Here are some videos of the results I got

 turtlebot3 autonomously exploring turtlebot3 world